heyjaywilson/jaywilsonzip/content/uses.md

 lastUpdated: 2025-02-16
 ---

+> [!NOTE]
+>
-`Note: Some of these are affiliate links, so if you click one of the links and make a purchase, I might get a little kickback.
-That doesn't play a factor into whether I use something or not though.`
+> Some of these are affiliate links, so if you click one of the links and make a purchase, I might get a little kickback.

 ## Desk